formschema/elementui/README.md

-# vue-json-schema-demo-elementui

-A vue-json-schema demo project with ElementUI
+# A vue-json-schema demo with ElementUI

+This project shows how to use [vue-json-schema](https://github.com/demsking/vue-json-schema) with ElementUI.

+Here a screenshot of the rendering with a [subscription schema](https://github.com/demsking/vue-json-schema-demo-elementui/raw/master/src/schema/newsletter.json).

 ![vue-json-schema-demo-elementui](https://github.com/demsking/vue-json-schema-demo-elementui/raw/master/screenshot.png "vue-json-schema-demo-elementui")